spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 Next, update the cluster profile to specify the IAM policy ARN in the Kubernetes pack's manifest.
 Palette will attach that IAM policy to your cluster's node group during deployment.
 Note that Palette automatically creates two IAM roles in the AWS account when you deploy an EKS cluster.
 One role is for the cluster, and another for the cluster's node group.
 The cluster's IAM role name will have the following naming convention, `[your-cluster-name]-iam-service-role`, and the node group's IAM role name will follow the `ng-role_worker-pool-[random-string]` naming convention.

-The following steps provide detailed instructions and examples of the prerequisites discussed above.
+The following steps provide detailed instructions for the prerequisites discussed above.

 <br />

 1. Define the new IAM policy, using the IAM policy outlined in the prerequisites section above, and give it a name, for example, *PaletteEKSClusterAutoscaler*.